henrytamm/Yell/notes-on-where-we-left-off.md

 #review in bizPage.js needs to be put in a card, placeholder atm

 #need to fix selector in bizPage because we hard coded the biz

+#when you delete SoupKitchen, it also deletes both categories (vegan and soup) from the database